 The AUGSA sponsors social, spiritual, and scholarly activities during the school year.
-It may also be involved in university policy development that affects graduate students.
+It may also be involved in University policy development that affects graduate students.
 Details about AUGSA are found in the Constitution of the Andrews University Graduate Student Association.

 Student Clubs and Organizations.
 Numerous campus organizations serve the social, spiritual, academic, and leisure interests of students.
-Kappa Phi Gamma and Sigma Phi Delta include all women and men, respectively, who reside in college residence halls.
+Kappa Phi Gamma and Sigma Psi Delta include all women and men, respectively, who reside in college residence halls.
 Clubs for international and cultural groups, as well as those for commonly held pursuits and causes, provide for the diverse interests of students.
 Student organizations must be overseen by a full-time staff or faculty sponsor, led by at least three student officers, and guided by an official constitution.
 Organizations must register each year with the Student Life office in order to function on campus.
+Students are not allowed to participate in unregistered organizations, and those who do jeopardize their student status.
+A list of registered organizations can be found on the Student Life website at www.andrews.edu/sl.